493rd Bombardment Group: Combat in Europe

 The group was established at Debach by mid-May and flew its first combat mission on D-Day, 6 June 1944, making it the last in Eighth Air Force to become operational.
 It continued to fly Liberators until 24 August 1944, when it was withdrawn from combat to convert to Boeing B-17 Flying Fortresses, along with other units of the 93d Bombardment Wing, as Eighth Air Force concentrated all its Liberators in the 2d Bombardment Division.
 It resumed combat missions with the B-17 on 8 September 1944.
 The squadron concentrated its attacks on military and industrial targets in Germany, attacking an ordnance depot in Magdeburg, factories near Frankfurt, and a synthetic oil manufacturing plant at Merseburg.
 It also attacked lines of communications, including a railroad tunnel at Ahrweiler, bridges at Irlich, and marshalling yards near Cologne.

 The group was occasionally diverted from the strategic bombing campaign to attack tactical targets.
 It supported Operation Overlord, the Normandy invasion, striking artillery batteries, airfields and bridges.
 It struck enemy ground forces south of Caen and during Operation Cobra, the breakout at St Lo.
 It bombed German fortifications to support Operation Market Garden, airborne attacks attempting to secure a bridgehead across the Rhine in the Netherlands, and attacked communications during the Battle of the Bulge.
 Toward the end of the war, it also supported Operation Varsity, the airborne assault across the Rhine in Germany.

 In February 1945, the 862d Squadron replaced the 3d Scouting Force, and its crews were distributed to the other squadrons of the group.
 The squadron returned to group control in May.
 The squadron flew its last combat mission against marshalling yards near Nauen on 20 April 1945, although it flew food-dropping missions in early May, dropping more than 450 tons of supplies.
 At war's end, the 493d had flown 47 Missions with the Liberator and 110 with the Flying Fortress.
 It claimed the destruction of 11 enemy aircraft, but lost 41 in combat.
 The squadron air echelon departed Debach on 30 June, while the ground echelon sailed for home aboard the on 6 August 1945.
-In late August, the squadron assembled at Sioux Falls Army Air Field, South Dakota, where it was inactivated on 28 August 1945.
+In late August, the group assembled at Sioux Falls Army Air Field, South Dakota, where it was inactivated on 28 August 1945.